Dyirbal language: Taboo

+Taboo relatives

 There used to be in place a highly complex taboo system in Dyirbal culture.
 A speaker was completely forbidden from speaking with his/her mother-in-law, child-in-law, father's sister's child or mother's brother's child, and from approaching or looking directly at these people.
 Speakers were forbidden from speaking with their cross-cousins of the opposite sex due to the fact that those relatives were of the section from which an individual must marry, but were too close of kin to choose as a spouse so the avoidance might have been on the grounds of indicating anyone sexually unavailable.

 Furthermore, because marriage typically took place a generation above or below, the cross-cousin of the opposite sex often is a potential mother-in-law or father-in-law.
 In addition, when within hearing range of taboo relatives a person was required to use a specialized and complex form of the language with essentially the same phonemes and grammar, but with a lexicon that shared no words with the standard language except for four lexical items referring to grandparents on the mother and father's side.

 The taboo relationship was reciprocal.
 Thus, an individual was not allowed to speak with one's own mother-in-law and it was equally taboo for the mother-in-law to speak to her son-in-law.
 This relationship also prevailed among both genders such that a daughter-in-law was forbidden to speak to directly or approach her father-in-law and vice versa.
 This taboo existed, but less strongly enforced, between members of the same sex such that a male individual ought to have used the respectful style of speech in the presence of his father-in-law, but the father-in-law could decide whether or not to use the everyday style of speech or the respectful style in the presence of his son-in-law.

+Dyalŋuy and Guwal

-The specialized and complex form of the language, the Dyalŋuy, was used in the presence of the taboo relatives whereas a form referred to in most dialects as Guwal was used in all other circumstances.
-The Dyalŋuy had one quarter of the amount of lexical items as the everyday language which reduced the semantic content in actual communication in the presence of a taboo relative.
-For example, in Dyalŋuy the verb 'to ask' is baŋarrmba-l.
-In Guwal, 'to ask' is ŋanba-l, 'to invite someone over' is yumba-l, 'to invite someone to accompany one' is bunma-l and 'to keep asking after having already been told' is gunji-y.
+In the presence of taboo relatives, a specialized and complex form of the language was used.
+This form is called the Dyalŋuy, and contrasts with the everyday language, which is called Guwal in most dialects.
+A notable difference between the two is that the Dyalŋuy had one quarter of the amount of lexical items as the everyday language, which reduced the semantic content in actual communication in the presence of a taboo relative.
+For example, Guwal has multiple specialized verbs meaning 'to ask' (ŋanba-l), 'to invite someone over' (yumba-l), and 'to invite someone to accompany one' (bunma-l), while the Dyalŋuy only has one generic verb, baŋarrmba-l 'to ask'.
 There are no correspondences to the other three verbs of Guwal in Dyalŋuy.